TransAsia Airways Flight 235: Passengers and crew

-The passenger manifest was composed of 49 adults and four children.
-Thirty-one passengers were Chinese; many were visitors from Xiamen on a six-day tour of Taiwan.
+The passenger manifest was composed of 49 adults and 4 children.
+Thirty-one passengers were mainland Chinese; many were visitors from Xiamen on a six-day tour of Taiwan.
 The remaining 22 passengers were Taiwanese.

-The flight crew consisted of two pilots, both ranked as captains; the captain was Liao Chien-tsung, 42, with a total of 4,914 flight hours (including 250 hours on the ATR 72) and the co-pilot was Liu Tze-chung, 33, with a total of 6,922 flight hours, including 5,314 hours on the ATR 72.
-Also, an observer, Hung Ping-chung, 63, was seated in the cockpit jump seat, who had a total of 16,121 flight hours, 6,482 of them on the ATR 72.
-Two flight attendants were working as cabin crew.
+The flight crew consisted of two pilots, both ranked as captains; the captain was Liao Chien-tsung, 42, with a total of 4,914 flight hours (including 3,401 hours on the ATR 72) and the co-pilot was Liu Tze-chung, 45, with a total of 6,922 flight hours, including 6,481 hours on the ATR 72.
+Also, an observer, Hung Ping-chung, 63, was seated in the cockpit jump seat, who had a total of 16,121 flight hours, 5,314 of them on the ATR 72.
+Two flight attendants (including Huang Ching-ya) were working as cabin crew.
 All crew members were Taiwanese citizens; the co-pilot was a dual New Zealand–Taiwanese citizen.